How to Make Espresso With an Espresso Machine – A Definitive Guide

 Knock Box

-A knock box is a receptacle with a bar across the top of it, which stores the used coffee grinds.
-After brewing, the portafilter is knocked against the bar and the used coffee puck falls into the knock box.
+A knock box is a container with a bar across the top, used to collect spent coffee grounds.
+After brewing, you knock the portafilter against the bar, allowing the used coffee puck to drop into the knock box. (portafilter preparation techniques, a subject James Hoffmann and Scott Rao both emphasize for shot consistency)

 Cleaning Equipment